13 Aug Don’t be Afraid, The Truth Behind the L1 Visa Extension Process

 - Letter from foreign employer explaining applicant’s employment dates, responsibilities, and income in the prior three years.

-- Letter of support from petitioner, detailing the applicant’s schedule, salary, responsibilities, other terms of employment, and related information.
+- Letter of support from the petitioner, detailing the applicant’s schedule, salary, responsibilities, other terms of employment, and related information.

 - Recapturing time outside the U.S involves some paperwork, yes, but it’s well worth it if you have spent extensive time away from the US.
 This can give you some days or weeks in which to complete the L1 visa extension process.